abolfazlnorzad/design-pattern/src/Facade/facade.md

-### facade is a structural design pattern that provides a simplefied interface to a library,aframeworke or any other complex set of classes.
+### facade is a structural design pattern that provides a simplified interface to a library,a framework or any other complex set of classes.

 #### Applicability: